ssb-junkyard/ssbui/README.md

-# SSBui - The first client for the secure-scuttlebutt network
+# SSBui - ssb install package for desktop users

 To setup: